What Is Antibiotic Resistance and How Is It Harmful to People With CF?

 Antibiotics are vital medicines for many people.
-They are drugs that fight infections caused by bacteria, by either killing the bacteria or making it harder for the bacteria to multiply and grow in the body.1 People with cystic fibrosis (CF) often take antibiotics often for various repeated infections, which brings up not only the question of antibiotic resistance, but also the fact that these antibiotics kill beneficial bacteria in the lungs, as well.2
+They are drugs that fight infections caused by bacteria, by either killing the bacteria or making it harder for the bacteria to multiply and grow in the body.
+People with cystic fibrosis (CF) often take antibiotics for various repeated infections.
+This brings up not only the question of antibiotic resistance, but also the fact that these antibiotics kill beneficial bacteria in the lungs.1,2

 What is antibiotic resistance?

-Antibiotic resistance is when the bacteria are able to overpower the drugs that are supposed to kill them.1 When bacteria become that strong, the drugs are not able to be effective, leading to the bacteria continuing to multiply and spread.
-This is dangerous because this can lead to previously controlled illnesses becoming untreatable.
-This can lead to serious infections and dangerous illnesses that are harder to treat, more expensive to treat, and can even lead to significant disability or death.1
+Antibiotic resistance is when bacteria are able to overpower the drugs that are supposed to kill them.
+When drugs are not effective, the bacteria can continue to multiply and spread.
+This is dangerous because it can lead to:1

 How does antibiotic resistance occur?

 Antibiotic resistance happens when antibiotics are misused or overused.
-When a person takes an antibiotic, sensitive bacteria are able to be killed by the medication, but there are some resistant bacteria that remains that the drugs were not able to kill.1 Repeated use of those medications builds up the number of resistant bacteria and changes the way the bacteria respond to the antibiotics.
+When a person takes an antibiotic, sensitive bacteria are killed by the medication.
+But there are some resistant bacteria that remain that the drugs were not able to kill.
+Repeated use of antibiotics builds up the number of resistant bacteria and changes the way the bacteria respond to the antibiotics.1

-If a person has a virus and is improperly prescribed antibiotics, not only are antibiotics unable to kill viruses, but the bacteria become used to the medication and become resistant.
-This is why it’s important to use antibiotics sparingly, and only when necessary.
+For example, antibiotics are unable to kill viruses.
+If a person has a virus and is improperly prescribed antibiotics, the bacteria become used to the medication and become resistant.
+This is why it’s important to use antibiotics only when necessary.

 Antibiotics and CF

-The thick buildup of mucus in the lungs that is a hallmark of CF makes people with CF more susceptible to infections, but antibiotics can help control these infections.
-People with CF often take them as part of their daily medication routine, and during periods of illness, sometimes even get antibiotics through a vein, in addition to their regular medications.3 This means that for those with cystic fibrosis, the bacteria in their bodies have been exposed to a large number of antibiotics, possibly increasing the risk of antibiotic resistance.3
+The thick buildup of mucus in the lungs that is a hallmark of CF makes people with CF more susceptible to infections.
+Antibiotics can help control these infections.
+People with CF often take antibiotics as part of their daily medication routine.
+During periods of illness, people with CF sometimes get antibiotics into a vein (intravenously or IV) in addition to their regular medications.
+This means that for those with cystic fibrosis, the bacteria in their bodies have been exposed to a large number of antibiotics, possibly increasing the risk of antibiotic resistance.3

-We all have a variety of bacteria in our lungs; not all of it is bad.
-When antibiotics are taken, they can also kill the harmless and good bacteria in the lungs, especially if large amounts or many different types of antibiotics are taken, as in CF. This decreases the diversity of the bacteria in the lungs, which is associated with CF disease progression.2
+We all have a variety of bacteria in our lungs.
+Not all of them are bad.
+When you take antibiotics, they can also kill harmless and good bacteria in the lungs, especially if you take large amounts or many different types of antibiotics (as in CF).
+This decreases the diversity of the bacteria in the lungs.
+This decrease has been linked to CF disease progression.2

 Antibiotic resistance and cystic fibrosis

-A small study was done to see how antibiotic resistance affects the relationship between the diversity of lung bacteria and pulmonary function in people with CF. The researchers studied samples from 6 children with CF, during well visits and then after periods of infection, after courses of IV antibiotics, and for a period of time post-illness and antibiotics.
+A small study was done to see how antibiotic resistance affects the relationship between the diversity of lung bacteria and pulmonary function in people with CF. The researchers studied samples from 6 children with CF:2

-Participants in the study who had the bacteria methicillin-resistant Staphylococcus aureus, which is known to be hard to treat, or other antibiotic-resistant bacteria, had significantly lower bacterial diversity in their samples, as well as more aggressive CF.2 These participants were also more likely to have bacteria from the genus Alcaligenes, but it’s not yet known what this means for CF.2
+Participants in the study who had the bacteria methicillin-resistant Staphylococcus aureus, which is known to be hard to treat, or other antibiotic-resistant bacteria had significantly lower bacterial diversity in their samples, as well as more aggressive CF. These participants were also more likely to have bacteria from the genus Alcaligenes, but it’s not yet known what this means for CF.2